TritonDataCenter/containerpilot/discovery/README.md

   |-- zookeeper_test.go
 ```

-## Implement `discovery.Service` interface
+## Implement `discovery.ServiceBackend` interface

-Create a struct that represents your backend and make sure that it defines all the required functions to be considered a `discovery.Service`.
+Create a struct that represents your backend and make sure that it defines all the required functions to be considered a `discovery.ServiceBackend`.

 Create a function which accepts a raw `interface{}` and returns either your service discovery struct, or an error if there was a parsing problem.
 Check the other backends `consul` and `etcd` for an example.
 Also look at `utils.DecodeRaw` for a utility that can transform this raw value into a concrete type or struct.